-Geisinger Gold Preferred 360 Rx (PPO) offers additional gap coverage for select insulins.
+Geisinger Gold Preferred Enhanced Rx (PPO) offers additional gap coverage including select insulins.
 During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$35 for a one-month supply.
 To find out which drugs are select insulins, review the most recent Drug List we sent you in the mail.
-If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member services are printed on the back cover of this booklet).
+You can identify Select Insulins by looking for the "SI" abbreviation in the Requirements/Limits column within the Drug List.
+If you have questions about the Drug List, you can also call Pharmacy Member Services (Phone numbers for Member services are printed on the back cover of this booklet).